routegy/routegy-docs/app/docs/tutorial/streamline-curbside.md

 #### Step 3: Create a new touchpoint

-Create a new touchpoint by dragging a touchpoint icon into a desired location.
+Create a new touchpoint by clicking the touchpoint icon or dragging the touchpoint icon into the desired location.
 In this example, we are putting it under the *Parking* location created in [Step 2](#step-2-create-a-new-location).

 <p align="center">
 	<img src="/images/curbside-pickup/touchpoint-drag-drop.png" width="90%">
 </p>

-Then, define name and description for your new touchpoint.
+Then, define a name and description for your new touchpoint.

 <p align="center">
 	<img src="/images/curbside-pickup/touchpoint-name-description.png" width="75%">
 </p>

 Routegy will use the name and description in the header of your new touchpoint form as its title and subtitle respectively (see screenshot below).
-With this in mind, try using short, concise language to provide clear instructions to your customers (e.g. a simple call to to action).
+With this in mind, try using short, concise language to provide clear instructions to your customers (i.e., a simple call to to action).

 <p align="center">
 	<img src="/images/curbside-pickup/curbside-form-name-description.png" width="30%">
 </p>

-#### Step 4: Define touchpoint schema
+#### Step 4: Define a touchpoint schema

-Next, we are going to define a touchpoint [schema](/reference/schemas/).
-The touchpoint schema defines what kind of data is collected from your customers interacting with it.
+Next, we are going to create a touchpoint [schema](/reference/schemas/).
+The touchpoint schema defines the data to collect when a customer interacts with your touchpoint.

-To get started, select **Define your own schema** from **Schema** dropdown list and name your new schema.
+To get started, select **Define your own schema** from the **Schema** dropdown list, and name your new schema.

 <p align="center">
 	<img src="/images/curbside-pickup/touchpoint-define-schema.png" width="75%">